techlgbt/info-site/content-warnings.markdown

 - mh – mental health
 - nsfw – not safe for work
 - oh – overheard
+  - often used tongue-in-cheek, literally meaning "I overheard this", but often used as "I saw this said in a conversation, and now im posting it out-of-context, as it is funny/interesting/bemusing"
 - ph – physical healh
 - pol – politics
   - uspol/ilpol/ukpos/eupol etcetera – politics, but region specific, the first two letters are an indicator (uspol – united states politics, eupol – european politics, and so forth)